Ethoxylation: Alcohol ethoxylates

-Industrial ethoxylation is primarily performed upon fatty alcohols in order to generate fatty alcohol ethoxylates (FAE's), which are a common form of nonionic surfactant (e.g. octaethylene glycol monododecyl ether).
-Such alcohols may be obtained by the hydrogenation of fatty acids from seed oils, or by hydroformylation in the Shell higher olefin process.
-The reaction proceeds by blowing ethylene oxide through the alcohol at 180 °C and under 1-2 bar of pressure, with potassium hydroxide (KOH) serving as a catalyst.
-The process is highly exothermic (ΔH -92 kJ/mol of ethylene oxide reacted) and requires careful control to avoid a potentially disastrous thermal runaway.
+Industrial ethoxylation is primarily performed upon alcohols.
+Lower alcohols react to give glycol ethers which are commonly used as solvents, while longer fatty alcohols are converted to fatty alcohol ethoxylates (FAE's), which are a common form of nonionic surfactant.
+The reaction typically proceeds by blowing ethylene oxide through the alcohol at 180 °C and under 1-2 bar of pressure, with potassium hydroxide (KOH) serving as a catalyst.
+The process is highly exothermic (ΔH = -92 kJ/mol of ethylene oxide reacted) and requires careful control to avoid a potentially disastrous thermal runaway.

-ROH + n C2H4O → R(OC2H4)nOH

-The starting materials are usually primary alcohols as they tend to react 10–30× faster than do secondary alcohols.
+The starting materials are usually primary alcohols as they tend to react 10–30× faster than secondary alcohols do.

 Typically 5-10 units of ethylene oxide are added to each alcohol, however ethoxylated alcohols can be more prone to ethoxylation than the starting alcohol, making the reaction difficult to control and leading to the formation of a product with varying repeat unit length (the value of n in the equation above).
 Better control can be afforded by the use of more sophisticated catalysts, which can be used to generate narrow-range ethoxylates.
 Ethoxylated alcohols are considered to be a high production volume (HPV) chemical by the US EPA.